 It was somehow odd receiving requests to review Romaleos 3, the first day I wore them.
-I delayed the review as I wanted to break them in a get a good grip on its performance.
+I delayed the review as I wanted to break them in a get a good grip on its performance against Bilateral Squatting effects.

-It has uniquely designed flat rubber outsole that will lessen heel wearing.
-It comes with 1 hook-and-loop closures, and a synthetic upper will allow your foot to be safely locked while you squat.
+It has a uniquely designed flat rubber outsole that will lessen the heel wearing.
+It comes with 1 hook-and-loop closure, and a synthetic upper will allow your foot to be safely locked while you squat.

 Powerlift.3 is labeled cross-trainer, but they are great for powerlifting and squatting.
 Most athletes report that the Powerlift.3 offer adequate support and that they are stable for squatting.

 The Adidas Powerlift.3 is one of the budget powerlifting shoes.
-Notably, I had purchased this shoes since I had ankle flexibility and was aiming to reduce this with a right shoe.
+Notably, I had purchased these shoes since I had ankle flexibility and was aiming to reduce this with the right shoe.

 Despite the Powerlift.3 being classy and having some heel height, I would not recommend it for deadlifting.